 When you're young the world can feel a big place.
 Do your best to see a bit of it.

-a pair, it still means Even when bowling as you doing your thing.
+Even when bowling as a pair, it still means you doing your thing.

-See coaching as filing off the rough points.

-C Understanding the mechanics and principles of different sports can only help you.
+See coaching as nong off the rough points.
+See coaching as filing mechanics and principles of different sports can only help you.